 How to Fix the Memory Management Error in Windows 10

-“Memory_Management.”
-Those are the two most unhelpful words Microsoft suggests you search for should you run into a particularly infuriating BSOD (Blue Screen of Death) error while running Windows 10.
-But how do you fix the memory management issue?
+“Memory_Management” is one of the most unhelpful phrases Microsoft suggests you search for should you run into an incredibly infuriating BSOD (Blue Screen of Death) error while running Windows 10.
+So, how do you fix the memory management issue?

-The first step in fixing any computer problem is isolating the source of the problem so you know what to fix.
-With Window’s ominous errors such as this one, it may be difficult to know where to begin.
+The first step in fixing any computer problem is isolating the issue’s source, so you know what to fix.
+With Window’s ominous errors, such as this one, it may be challenging to know where to begin.

-Basic troubleshooting is important for finding the solution to fixing your memory management error.
+Basic troubleshooting is essential to finding your memory management error.
 Let’s take a look at what you can do to get this fixed.

 The first thing you can do to isolate the issue is to run your system in Safe Mode.
-Essentially this shuts down any processes the computer doesn’t really need to run.
-If the memory_management error ceases then we know it isn’t hardware but rather something has gone awry in the software (likely a patch in an updated).
-To boot your system in Safe Mode, do this:
+Essentially, this shuts down any processes the computer doesn’t need.
+If the memory management error ceases, you’ll know it isn’t hardware but rather something in the software, such as a patch in an update.
+To boot your system in Safe Mode, follow the steps below.

-Next, check your system’s hardware.
-Using the Windows+R keyboard combination type “mdsched.exe” and hit Enter.
-Select the option to run a check and restart your computer.
-Upon restart, you will receive a report letting you know if you’re having a hardware issue.
+Upon restart, you will receive a report letting you know if you’re having a memory issue.

-As the name suggests, the memory management error relates to the computer’s memory and that can be a physical problem with the RAM installed, too.
-Windows’ own Memory Diagnostic Tool can help discover if this is the root of the problem.
+As the name suggests, the memory management error relates to the computer’s memory, which can be a physical problem with the installed RAM.
+The Windows Memory Diagnostic Tool can help discover if this is the root of the problem.

 When Windows restarts, it will tell you if there is something wrong with your memory.
 If there is, then you’ll have to either replace the RAM yourself or send back your computer if it’s under warranty.

-This one is a little more difficult to pin down, but if the memory management error is a relatively new phenomenon, you could try undoing some of your recent software installations to see if it fixes the problem.
+Software problems are a little more challenging to pin down.
+Still, if the memory management error is a relatively new phenomenon, you could try undoing some of your recent software installations to see if it fixes the problem.

-Certain pieces of software have been linked with memory management errors.
+Specific pieces of software often link to memory management errors.
 You can try disabling and re-enabling newer software to see if that fixes the BSOD, or you can reload Windows 10 entirely (although this is a nuclear option).

-Isolating and correcting a software issue or even corrupted file issue can take a while, but it’s certainly worth it if you’re not entirely sure you’re experiencing hardware failure.
+Isolating and correcting a software issue or even a corrupted file can take a while, but it’s certainly worth it if you’re not entirely sure you’re experiencing a hardware failure.

-One of the most common causes of the memory management error in Windows 10 seems to be down to outdated or broken graphics card drivers.
+One of the most common causes of the memory management error in Windows 10 is outdated or broken graphics card drivers.
 This scenario makes sense, especially since the graphics card has memory too.
 If you’re not running the latest version, try installing the newest available.

 If you already have the latest drivers, try the “uninstall/reinstall” method.
 Sometimes, a driver is broken or corrupt but goes undetected.
 The drivers you need will depend on your graphics card, of course.
 Windows 10 will be able to tell you what you have in your system, but it’s likely to be onboard Intel graphics or something from Nvidia or AMD.
 External video cards have more memory than onboard graphics.

-Visit the website of the manufacturer and download any updates to get your system working properly again.
+Visit the website of the manufacturer and download any updates to get your system working correctly again.

-Lastly, and depending on the results of your troubleshooting, it may be time to update some of your system’s hardware.
-Perhaps you still have a warranty on your machine in which case you’ll want to contact the manufacturer.
+Depending on the results of your troubleshooting adventures, it may be time to update some of your system’s hardware.
+Perhaps you still have a warranty on your machine, in which case you’ll want to contact the manufacturer.

-Before rushing out to buy new hardware, check to ensure that everything in the case is seated properly.
-Perhaps you recently moved your machine and something came loose, or your hardware could use a thorough cleaning.
-Check inside the machine first if you can.
+Before rushing out to buy new hardware, check to ensure that everything in the case is seated correctly.
+Perhaps you recently moved your machine, and something came loose, or your hardware could use a thorough cleaning.